-5.3.
-Vanish and the Bounded Retrieval Model
+5.3 Vanish and the Bounded Retrieval Model

-In the Bounded Retrieval Model, first proposed by Dziembowski [17], an attacker that compromises a machine can only communicate a limited amount of material back to itself.
-Multiple recent cryptographic systems were proposed in this framework [9, 17].
-The security of systems built both in this model and the related Bounded Storage Model [28] depend on the ability to make accurate estimations of the attacker's capabilities.
+The Bounded Retrieval Model was proposed by Dziembowski [16].
+In the Bounded Retrieval Model, an attacker that compromises a machine can only communicate a limited amount of material back to itself.
+Multiple recent cryptographic systems were proposed in this framework [10, 16].
+The security of systems built both in this model and the related Bounded Storage Model [26] depend on the ability to make accurate estimations of the attacker's capabilities.
 If such an estimation is off by a factor of 10, this will likely be devastating to the security of the overlying system.
 In contrast, traditional encryption systems provide a super-polynomial gap between the effort required to use the system and that needed to break it.
 In these systems it is easy to build in a reasonable "safety margin" when choosing a security parameter.

-The Vanish authors, in effect, show that their system is secure under the condition that an attacker is bounded in the amount of information he can retrieve from the DHT in a given amount of time.
+The Vanish authors, in effect, show that their system is secure under the condition that an attacker is bounded in the amount of information he can retrieve from the underlying DHT in a given amount of time.
 Unfortunately, their estimates of an attacker's capabilities were off by about two orders of magnitude.
-To our knowledge, Vanish is one of the first systems to actually be implemented that rely on the bounded retrieval model.
+To the best of our knowledge, Vanish is one of the first systems to actually be implemented that rely on the bounded retrieval model.
 Its shortcomings suggest that significant caution is due when building such systems in the future.

-6. Countermeasures
+6 Countermeasures